safespring/docs/content/container-platform/getting-started.md

 ![Container Platform Add YAML](../images/cp-add-yaml.png)

 Check you are on the desired project, above the `Import YAML` title there is the name of the project and a dropdown you can select the appropriate project.
-From the CLI you can select the right project either by running `oc project <project_name>` or ading `-n <project_name>` as an option to the `oc` command.
+From the CLI you can select the right project either by running `oc project <project_name>` or adding `-n <project_name>` as an option to the `oc` command.

 From the command line the `YAML` configuration can be saved as files and applied using `oc apply -f <file_path>` or specifying the project `oc apply -n <project_name> -f <file_path>`